Richard Marius: Al Gore–Israel controversy

 It's a very simple matter.
 What Richard Marius wrote did not go unnoticed in Cambridge and beyond, because it was the Harvard alumni magazine.
 When you make the Nazi analogy, it cannot be tossed off as, 'Oh, how silly of me to have done this.'
 When you write that, you believe it.
 So, once the vice president knew, he had to figure out if he wanted someone who believed that on his staff.

 Marius allowed that his Gestapo–Shin Bet comparison may have been "a little bit extreme", but he refused to disavow it, insisting that he was criticizing only the harsh tactics of the secret police and otherwise supported the state of Israel.
 Marius said he "never had an anti-Semitic thought in his life" and that he was "just floored" by the turn of events: "I'm just sorry about it because I believe I could have helped the vice president".

-Many observers have said that Peretz's charge of anti-Semitism on the part of Marius was false, as Marius had previously castigated figures such as Martin Luther for their anti-Semitic writings in his scholarly work.
+Many observers have said that Peretz's charge of antisemitism on the part of Marius was false, as Marius had previously castigated figures such as Martin Luther for their antisemitic writings in his scholarly work.
 Marius claimed that Peretz had seen him as a rival ever since 1993, when Gore largely chose to use Marius' image-rich Holocaust speech for the Warsaw Uprising event, keeping only a paragraph from an alternate, statistics-laden speech Peretz had submitted to Gore.
-University of Tennessee historian Milton Klein, whose European relatives were murdered during the Holocaust in Hungary, said that he and Marius had often argued about the Israel–Palestine issue during their 26 years of friendship, but Marius had never said a single thing that indicated any anti-Semitic feelings.
-In Gore: A Political Life, ABC News correspondent Bob Zelnick wrote that Marius had no history of anti-Semitism and that "most [of Gore's staff] felt that Marius had been wronged and that the vice president had acted to keep Peretz happy rather than to protect his office."
+University of Tennessee historian Milton Klein, whose European relatives were murdered during the Holocaust in Hungary, said that he and Marius had often argued about the Israel–Palestine issue during their 26 years of friendship, but Marius had never said a single thing that indicated any antisemitic feelings.
+In Gore: A Political Life, ABC News correspondent Bob Zelnick wrote that Marius had no history of antisemitism and that "most [of Gore's staff] felt that Marius had been wronged and that the vice president had acted to keep Peretz happy rather than to protect his office."